facebookresearch/FAMBench/README.md

 * = missed latency target

 Notice the following in this table:
-- Each row is one Benchmark run a batch size (`Model + Implementation + Mode + Config` at a given batch size).
+- Each row is one Benchmark run with a batch size (`Model + Implementation + Mode + Config` at a given batch size).
 More on batch size in Suite Design.
 - All rows in the same table are run on the same machine.
 Benchmarks from different hardware must appear in different result tables.
 - Some results have a `*` denoting that they missed the latency target.
 More on latency targets in Suite Design.
 - You may report multiple batch sizes for the same benchmark, they appear as different lines in the table.

 ### Results by System Scale
-We look all the results to understand the broader picture of performance.
+We look at all the results to understand the broader picture of performance.

 ** For systems that can't run the full model: ** Microbenchmarks give us a picture into potential performance and early indicators of where to explore more.